 The FCA Handbook also contains regulatory requirements.
 These include:

-- Principles for Business: Outlines overarching principles and behavioural expectations for how businesses should operate and treat customers.
+- Principles for Business: outlines the overarching principles and behavioural expectations for how businesses should operate and treat their customers.

 - Banking: Conduct of Business sourcebook (BCOBS): sets information and conduct rules for providers of deposit and payment accounts.

-- Complaints Handling Rules (DISP): Set standards for addressing customer grievances effectively.
+- Complaints Handling Rules (DISP): Establish standards for effectively addressing customer grievances.

 PSPs must comply with broader regulations such as data protection laws and Money Laundering Regulations (MLRs).
 Guidance from HMRC and the FCA helps PSPs establish robust systems to prevent financial crimes, including tactics to deter money mules.